mmolaie/cas_server/README.md

 # PHP CAS Server

-PHP CAS Server is a PHP implementation of CAS Server Protocol based on Laravel.
+Basic PHP implementation of CAS Server Protocol based on Laravel.

 ## About CAS